Thank you to all the delegates that attended the Symposium. Recordings of selected talks will be available in approximatly 2-3 weeks.

 Presentation slides

 To ensure things run smoothly we will be presenting all slides from a dedicated computer.
-You will have a remote to advance your slides.
+You will have a remote to advance your slides (apart from flash talk presenters)

 Please send your slides by Thursday 28 May